-(4) The moneys reserved by a public body under the provisions of a public improvement contract, at the option of the contractor, shall be:
+(4) The moneys reserved by a public body under the provisions of a public improvement contract, at the option of the contractor, must be:

 (a) Retained in a fund by the public body;

 (c) Placed in escrow with a bank or trust company by the public body.
-When the moneys reserved are placed in escrow, the public body shall issue a check representing the sum of the moneys reserved payable to the bank or trust company and the contractor jointly.
-This check shall be converted into bonds and securities chosen by the contractor and approved by the public body and the bonds and securities shall be held in escrow.
-Interest on the bonds and securities shall be paid to the contractor as the interest accrues.
+When the moneys reserved are placed in escrow, the public body must issue a check representing the sum of the moneys reserved payable to the bank or trust company and the contractor jointly.
+This check must be converted into bonds and securities chosen by the contractor and approved by the public body and the bonds and securities must be held in escrow.
+Interest on the bonds and securities must be paid to the contractor as the interest accrues.